Leylah Fernandez: 2021: Monterrey title, US Open final

-2022: Second Monterrey title, French Open QF & WTA 1000 doubles SF
+2022: Monterrey title

-Fernandez started the season at the Adelaide International.
-She advanced to the round of 16 where she was defeated by Iga Świątek, in straight sets.
+Fernandez started the season at the Adelaide International where she advanced to the round of 16, in which she was defeated by Iga Świątek, in straight sets.
 She lost to Maddison Inglis in the opening round of the Australian Open as the 23rd seed.

-In March, Fernandez defended her Monterrey Open title, reaching her fourth final and winning her second WTA title.
+In March, Fernandez defended her Monterrey Open title, reaching her fourth final and winning her second career title.
 Beating Anna Karolína Schmiedlová, Zheng Qinwen, Wang Qiang and Beatriz Haddad Maia to reach the final, Fernandez won against Camila Osorio in three sets, saving five championship points in the final set.
 She also entered the doubles competition with her sister, Bianca Fernandez.
 They lost in the first round to Elixane Lechemia and Ingrid Neel.

 Fernandez subsequently entered the Indian Wells Open.
-Receiving a bye in the first round, she advanced to third round after a retirement from Amanda Anisimova, where she won the second-set tiebreak, and defeated Shelby Rogers in three sets.
-She lost to defending champion Paula Badosa in the fourth round.
-In the doubles competition, partnering with Alizé Cornet, the pair reached semifinals, before losing to eventual champions Xu Yifan and Yang Zhaoxuan.
+Receiving a bye in the first round, she advanced to round three after a retirement from Amanda Anisimova.
+In her third-round match, she won the second-set tiebreak and defeated Shelby Rogers in three sets, before losing to defending champion Paula Badosa in the fourth.
+In the doubles competition, partnering with Alizé Cornet, the pair reached semifinals losing there to eventual champions Xu Yifan and Yang Zhaoxuan.

-In May, at the French Open, Fernandez beat Olympic champion Belinda Bencic and 2019 French Open semifinalist Amanda Anisimova in the third and fourth round, before losing to Martina Trevisan in the quarterfinals.
+In May, at the French Open, Fernandez beat Olympic champion Belinda Bencic and 2019 French Open semifinalist Amanda Anisimova in the third and fourth rounds, respectively, before losing to Martina Trevisan in the quarterfinals.

-A Grade-III-fractured foot acquired during her quarterfinal match with Trevisan forced her to miss Wimbledon, after a first-round exit the previous year to Ostapenko.
+A Grade-III-fractured foot acquired during her quarterfinal match with Trevisan forced her to miss Wimbledon, after a first-round exit the previous year to Jeļena Ostapenko.

 At the Canadian Open, Fernandez lost in the second round to eventual finalist Beatriz Haddad Maia.
 At the Cincinnati Open, she lost in the first round to Ekaterina Alexandrova.

-Fernandez entered the US Open seeded 14th.
-In her opening round, she beat Océane Dodin, before losing to Liudmila Samsonova in the second.
-With the loss of most of her points from reaching the final last year, Fernandez is set to fall outside of the top 30.
+Fernandez entered the US Open seeded 14th and defeated Océane Dodin, before losing to Liudmila Samsonova.
+With the loss of most of her points from reaching the final last year, Fernandez fell outside of the top 30.
 In the doubles draw, pairing with Daria Saville, she reached the second round, and with Jack Sock in the mixed doubles the quarterfinals.